 “Never tell people how to do things.
 Tell them what to do, and they will surprise you with their ingenuity”George Patton, 1947

 and finally, my Twitter snap polls (anecdotal social science)

 Food standards | Food security | Beaver hat I |Beaver hat II | Wildlife trust logo? | Peak protagonist | Hunting academia| Wilder enviro schemes | Grant schemes or bust? | How to reward ELMS | Open Farms to public | Troll, moi? | Lead-free shot | Vole id | Re-name harrier | Pork, tree, crow, curlew | Ecology survey for you? | hunting and scientists | dialogue facing |

 “Evidence is important, but perception matters“RY

-What triggered me to set up this page?
+What triggered me to set up this up?
 Tribalism in a word.
-Exhibit A: my letter to, and reply from, Micheal Gove (as Defra Sec of State).
-Exhibit B: this letter from Liz Truss, as previous Defra Sec of State.
-Exhibit C: this blog on blending ‘local knowledge’ and research-based evidence.
+Exhibit A: my letter to, reply from, Micheal Gove (as Defra Sec of State).
+Exhibit B: this from Liz Truss, as a previous Defra Sec of State.
+Exhibit C: this blog on ‘local knowledge’ and research-based evidence.

-Ask me for pdfs – via contact page – stay sane!
+Ask me for pdfs – stay curious, stay sane!

 Addendum – Science Rocks – a blog introducing this page.
-Many of these are cross-disciplinarian, social, ecological, blurred between the lines, unspoken, uncertain.
-Stay adaptive, curious.
-Plenty of links already in my blogs (since 2015) and magnum opus (2011).
-Contact me with any query or research which requires an outing [Feel free to contribute towards my unaffiliated, unfunded time on this, thank you]
+Many issues are cross-disciplinarian, social, ecological, political, economic.
+[Feel free to contact me, contribute towards my unaffiliated, unfunded time on this, thank you]